 Almost ten years after its release The Mist feels at least as relevant as it did back in the day.
 In fact, some elements that were not particularly exemplary of the Bush-era, really fit today’s political climate.
 Sure, there was a clear divide in American society during the invasion of Iraq, but that was mostly based on different opinions about national security and foreign affairs, instead of today’s hot topics like class and geographical origination.
 These themes are touched on when Drayton gets into an argument with some locals.
 Even though Drayton grew up in the small town, his work got him connected in big cities on both costs, which gets thrown in his face by someone who has clearly not risen to his level of success.
 In theory individual success is considered to be the backbone of America, but in practice it makes you elitist.

 And then of course there is Donald Trump, whose political rise has shown the appeal of a person with an absolute belief that his views are right and anyone who dares to oppose them is dead wrong.
 While Mrs. Carmody is not a Tump stand-in (the current American president only pretends to be religious when it suits him), her position of power shares a number of similarities with his presidential victory.
 She too does not get the majority of people on her side, but the ones she wins over become so vocal and aggressive that others will refrain from antagonizing her.
 Smart move, because she enforces her position of power with drastic measurements.
 It seems unlikely that Trump will call for human sacrifices any time soon, but he holds similar grudges against the people that oppose or mock him and never passes on an opportunity to humiliate them.
-And the violence his followers have perpetrated on those people is very real.

 The Mist shows that this type of opposition is a scenario with a dead end.
 Eventually the certainty of the fundamentalists drive our rational minded main characters to flee the grocery store, while also strengthing their own certainty.
 When faced with what seems like an impossible outcome they choose suicide, for they are certain that there is no hope.
 Lyrics from a song by Dutch comedian Lebbis spring to mind: “I am certain that I am right in my belief that doubt must exist.
 Always certain is evil.
 And I have no doubts about that.”
 Certainty can be an embodiment of evil as it leaves no room for doubt, no possibility that perhaps there is another side to things.
 We might all be the hero of our own stories, but that does not have to mean that everyone else has to be our enemy.